himalayan-avalanche/llm_trustworthiness_evaluations/README.md

 ```

 I also tried trustLLM packages prompts, and it gives similar performance on same dataset and same questions.
-However this may differ for other models.
+However LLMs performance for same dataset can be prompt agnostic for other models.